How We Started

 Pas de Deux Dance Studio has its origins in the Zachari's Ballerinas Summer Program, which ran each summer from 1997 - 2006.
 Created as a high school community service project, Zachari's Ballerinas gave dancers a taste of ballet without having to commit to a full year program.
 Classes were taught at a variety of locations over the years: through St Paul Community Education (at Battle Creek Environmental Magnet Elementary, Battle Creek Middle School and Harding High School), in conjunction with the Maternity of Mary - St Andrews summer program, at North Presbyterian Church, and through Saint Paul Parks and Recreation at Dayton's Bluff Rec Center.

-After the 10th Anniversary of the Summer Program, Pas de Deux Dance Studio began to give dancers an affordable way to study ballet throughout the year.
+After the 10th Anniversary of the Summer Program, Pas de Deux Dance Studio opened to give dancers an affordable way to study ballet throughout the year.

 The studio celebrated its five year anniversary during the annual spring recital in May of 2011.

-The first year, Pas de Deux Dance Studio offered Pre-Ballet (now known as Preliminary Ballet 1), Ballet 1, Ballet 2 and a Performance Class to allow dancers the chance to have extra dances in the Spring Recital.
-During the first five years, the studio added many classes to its offerings: Ballet 3 and Kinder Ballet (now known as Preliminary Ballet 2) in 2007, Pointe and Teen / Adult Ballet in 2008, Baby Ballet and Pointe 2 in 2009, and Ballet 4 in 2010.
+The first year, Pas de Deux Dance Studio offered Pre-Ballet, Ballet 1, Ballet 2 and a Performance Class to allow dancers the chance to have extra dances in the Spring Recital.
+During the first five years, the studio added many classes to its offerings, including additional Technique levels, Pointe, Baby Ballet and Teen/Adult Ballet.
 May 2011 saw the first group of "5-Year Dancers" - those dancers who have attended Pas de Deux Dance Studio for 5 years of dance lessons - as well as the first graduating senior.

 In December of 2011, Pas de Deux Dance Studio staged its inaugural production of "The Nutcracker".
 The studio's production is an optional opportunity for the studio's dancers, as well as other dance students from the surrounding area.